+Course Requirements

+Core

+FIN 625 International Finance

-Course Requirements Core MBA 525 Entrepreneurship in the Global Economy MBA 610 Advanced Seminar in International Marketing MBA 625 International Finance MBA 660 Strategic Global Business Management3 cm •
+IB 525 Entrepreneurship in the Global Economy

+IB 610 Advanced Seminar in International Marketing

+IB 660 Strategic Global Business Management

-D. Management Accounting Concentration
+F. Management Accounting Concentration

 The MBA Management Accounting concentration is designed to prepare students with the competencies necessary to excel in professional positions that require a high level of comfort with accounting and finance, such as chief financial officers, controllers, financial analysts, budget analysts or directors.
 More specifically, the students will develop an extensive understanding of management accounting concepts, cost accounting, accounting research practices, activity-based costing as an aid to making decisions, profit planning, budget forecasting and preparation, and broaden their leadership skills.
 In acquiring skills for leading the CFO function within a variety of organizational structures, this concentration will develop student knowledge of financial planning, financial analysis, control mechanisms, decision-making, and professional ethics.